 Winner: Scott’s Favourite Blogs of 2013 #2

-Being Authentically You allows the metals and magnets in your life to find each other.
-If you’re wearing a mask trying to be everything to everyone then you’ll be blocking your naturally attractive qualities.
-Your camouflage will hide you from your natural friends and allies.
-Letting those thoughts go and opening yourself up represents a huge plus, because you can take all of that energy you spend trying to look cool or smart or attractive and you can put it into enjoying life!
+Our camouflage can hide us from your natural friends and allies.
+Letting those thoughts go and opening ourselves up represents a huge plus, because we can take all of that energy we normally spend trying to look cool or smart or attractive and you can put it into enjoying life!

 Here’s a link to a great radio/podcast documentary that shows you how you’ve been taught to see yourself critically: Under the Influence: Shame

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.